Scillex/Origami/README.md

 # Origami
-A simple website for the art of origami
+A simple website for the art of origami, and maybe for search